0x26res/olympus/README.md

 # Overview

 The olympus engine is based on a DAG of Elements.
-Each element can subscribe to others to receive updates notifications.
+Each element can subscribe to others in order to receive updates notifications.
-When an element updates, it's dependencies will be updated accordingly.
+When an element updates, its subscribers will be updated accordingly.
 Unlike stream processing engines, elements don't publish event, they update their states.
 Instead of receiving events from other elements, they can read other elements states.